Arzik1987/REDS_experiments/README.md

 Namely,
 1. package "reds_0.14.tar.gz" containing the implementation of REDS, PRIM and BI algorithms, the quality metrics and the functions we experiment with.
-This version corresponds to the commit 12da8bd1b535169975aa686d4bdf4015d3a46563 in the repository https://github.com/Arzik1987/reds;
+This version corresponds to the commit 12da8bd1b535169975aa686d4bdf4015d3a46563 in the [reds repository](https://github.com/Arzik1987/reds);
 2. files ".R" and "RData" containing the code and data for reproducing all experiments and respective plots and tables presented in the paper;
-3. files ".bat", which download the third-party datasets and code to analalyse the results from other repositories on github.
+3. files ".bat" that downloads from other repositories on github the third-party datasets and code to analalyse the results.

 ### Required packages

-In our experiments we used the following other packages, available at CRAN repository (https://cran.r-project.org/)
+In our experiments we used the following other packages, available at [CRAN repository](https://cran.r-project.org/)
 * caret (Version: 6.0-86)
 * randomForest (Version: 4.6-14)
 * sensitivity (Version: 1.22.0)